mcdonc/djangocon2012-pyramid-talk/presentation.rst

 .. primary reason I'd be using it is because of the great docs.

-- Django docs broke the Python documentation curve.
+- Django docs raised the Python documentation bar.

 .. i devoured zope's "docs" (maillist posts printed out) with great gusto.
    We're in such a better place today than we were then.